Imagine walking in your yard without needing to cover yourself with bug sprays or wear full clothing on hot summer days.

 Pyrethrum is also known as a white daisy and has simple looks.
 It’s very potent and widely used in insecticides.

 You should avoid getting in contact with the pyrethrum oil on bare skin.

 Take proper care when handling the plant and grow it away from the reach of kids and pets.
 You can make homemade bug spray by soaking pyrethrum flower heads in warm water for a few hours.

 23. Mosquito Eating Plants

 You may know that some plants such as Pitcher nodding, Drosera, and Venus flytraps attract and eat insects.

 These plants grow in swamps and well-lit areas.
-You can hang these near your porch and patio and let it be your mosquitoes guard.
+You can hang these near your porch and patio and let it be your mosquito’s guard.
 If you have standing water or pond area, planting it near there provides much higher success.

 Do mosquito repellent plants work?

-A standalone mosquito repellent plant won't be as capable as extracting essential oil out of it and rubbing it on your body.
+A standalone mosquito repellent plant won’t be as capable of extracting essential oil out of it and rubbing it on your body.
 Research published in J Am Mosq Control Assoc found that these plants to be not much useful.